-This section is addressed to those students who have been granted admission to a master’s degree programme and have to carry out the enrolment.
+This section is for students who have been admitted to a master’s degree and have to enrol.

 It is important that students clear up any academic queries about the master's programme they plan to take before enrolment: how many credits they need to pass to be awarded the degree; which subjects are mandatory; whether it is necessary to take a specific speciality or pathway to be awarded the degree (and, if so, which elective subjects are linked to these specialities or pathways); whether they have to do a placement and what this comprises, and what the academic requirements are for the master’s thesis viva defence, etc.